Husband in missing mom case ordered held on $6 million bail

 Fotis Dulos, 52, of Farmington, Connecticut, was arraigned in Stamford Superior Court, along with two other people authorities say helped him cover up the killing of Jennifer Dulos.
-Attorneys for Fotis Dulos said he would post bail, and a judge ordered him to be placed under house arrest without any contact with his children.
+Fotis Dulos may be able to post bail Thursday, his attorney said.
+If he is released, he will be placed under house arrest and barred from contact with his children.

 Jennifer Dulos, a mother of five from New Canaan, has not been seen since she dropped her children off at school on May 24, when she was 50.